Supervisors

 Supervisors should be comfortable working with PhD students and early-career researchers.
 The role is about mentoring teams to apply entrepreneurial thinking and explore commercial pathways, not providing technical or scientific solutions.

-Shortlisted applicants will be invited to a brief online interview between 19-21 November. - Stage 3: Supervisor pool and matching
+Shortlisted applicants will be invited to a brief online interview.

-Successful applicants will join the Royce Catalyst supervisor pool.
-You’ll be able to indicate project preferences, and the Royce team will match you to a project based on your background, expertise, and availability.
+Successful applicants join the Royce Catalyst supervisor pool.
+Supervisors indicate project preferences, and the Royce team matches supervisors to projects based on background, expertise and availability.
+Not all supervisors are matched to a project in every cohort.

 Be part of the bigger picture